-In addition, eCA is not allowed to issue certificates in the following environments:
+In addition, eCA is not allowed to issue a certificate with:

 - (1) Extensions that do not apply in the context of the public internet, such as the value in the Extended Key Usage extension for a service that is only valid in the context of a privately managed network. - (2) Semantics that will mislead a Relying Party about the certificate information verified by eCA.